IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 IETF: Internet Engineering Task Force (see {{RFC3233}}).

+IETF Administration LLC: The legal entity -- a disregarded Limited Liability Company (LLC) of The Internet Society -- established to house IASA2, specified by the ISOC/IETF LLC Agreement ({{IETF-LLC-OA}}).
+Also referred to as "IETF LLC" or just the "LLC".

 IETF LLC Executive Director: the executive director for the IETF Administration Limited Liability Company, responsible for day-to-day administrative and operational direction (See {{staff-responsibilities}}).